mboelter/PhotoDropSVGExportTest/README.md

 `
 if nodemon doesn't get installed try:
 `npm install nodemon -g --save`
 Although it is not that necessary. you can just do `node server.js` .. but then you've to restart it again and again..

+###Notes:
-I've a bunch of images in the `/public/images/` folder which are numbered 1-**totalnumbers**.
+1. I've a bunch of images in the `/public/images/` folder which are numbered 1-**totalnumbers**.
 I scroll through them in this sketch and make changes..

-Remeber to include images in the `/public/images/` and then according to number of images in the directory, change in ` var number_of_images` in `sketch.js` .
+2. Remeber to include images in the `/public/images/` and then according to number of images in the directory, change in ` var number_of_images` in `sketch.js` .